-Mar 13, 2018Duda Farm Fresh Foods to build better celery varieties
+Mar 13, 2018Duda Farm Fresh Foods building better celery varieties

-Duda Farm Fresh Foods is investing in research to add six more patents to its celery varietals, the company announced March 12.
+Duda Farm Fresh Foods’ research investment has paid off in six more patents of its celery varietals, the company announced March 12.

-As one of the world’s largest growers and shippers, supplying 33 percent of the celery consumed in the U.S., Duda also welcomes five new celery breeders for a total of five to support the success of these new varieties.
+As one of the world’s largest growers and shippers, supplying 33 percent of the celery consumed in the U.S., Duda also welcome three new celery breeders for a total of five to support the success of these new varieties.

 Duda’s celery program consists of 183 years of research and 33 patents, according to a news release from the company.